jeffyjeffy1023/CalicOS/README.md

 3. It should just work!
 The output will be in `./_build/vicos/Release/`

 ## Building (Intel macOS)
+Should still work just the same as 1.6-rebuild.

  - Prereqs: Make sure you have [brew](https://brew.sh/) installed.
    -  Then: `brew install pyenv ccache wget`